microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 -   Microsoft Graph JS SDK requires Node.js 12 LTS or higher.
 The active Long Term Service (LTS) version of Node.js is used for on-going testing of existing and upcoming product features.
 -   Updated to TypeScript 4.x.

+### Removing `ImplicitMSALAuthenticationProvider` and `MSALAuthenticationProviderOptions` class.

+-   Use of `ImplicitMSALAuthenticationProvider`, that is,using the implicit authorization flow is not recommended any more.
+[OAuth 2.0 Implicit Grant](https://oauth.net/2/grant-types/implicit/).
+-   The 3.0.0 version introduces `AuthCodeMSALBrowserAuthenticationProvider` which supports the [MSAL Browser](https://www.npmjs.com/package/@azure/msal-browser) and enables authorization using the Authentication Code Flow with PKCE.
+Learn more about the [AuthCodeMSALBrowserAuthenticationProvider](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/AuthCodeMSALBrowserAuthenticationProvider.md).
+-   Alternatively, you can implement a `CustomAuthenticationProvider` with an auth library of your choice.
+Learn more using the [samples](https://github.com/microsoftgraph/msgraph-sdk-javascript#samples-and-tutorials).

 ### LargeFileUploadTask

 -   Modified the `FileObject` interface which now contains the `sliceFile` function.
 Learn more [LargeFileUploadTask](../docs/tasks/LargeFileUploadTask.md).